 What is the Canadian Citizenship Test?
 The Canadian citizenship test is required for individuals between ages 18 and 54 applying for citizenship.
 It is most commonly a written test, but sometimes an applicant will be required to take oral test with a citizenship officer instead.
 The test focuses on subjects like citizens’ rights, freedoms, and responsibilities, along […]Continue Reading

-(Below is a transcription of this video) Hello, my name is Michael Niren.
+Hello, my name is Michael Niren.
 I’m an immigration lawyer, and I’m here today to talk to you about applying for Canadian citizenship.
-How to Get Canadian Citizenship: the 5 Factors Required to Apply There are essentially five factors that you must take into account when applying for […]Continue Reading
+How to Get Canadian Citizenship: the 5 Factors Required to Apply There are essentially five factors that you must take into account when applying for Canadian citizenship, and I’m here to discuss […]Continue Reading

 The immigration interview can be the most difficult part of the application process.
 It doesn’t have to be, though!
 Keep in mind that the interview process is designed to verify the information on your request and to test what you know about Canada.
 While passing the immigration interview is crucial to your success, try not […]Continue Reading